k00mi/gitaly/doc/proposals/snapgraph/README.md

 ### Snapshot graph

-Once we can make full and incremental snapshots of a repository, we can represent it as a graph of snapshots where the first element must be a full snapshot, and each later element is incremental.
+Once we can make full and incremental snapshots of a repository, we can represent that repository as a graph of snapshots where the first element must be a full snapshot, and each later element is incremental.
 The simplest graph would be a chain but in our case we also want to be able to deduplicate Git repositories (for the "project fork" feature in GitLab), meaning we